noelkronenberg/pimado/README.md

 ## Usage

-The to-do items you create will be stored locally (in the *db.sqlite3* file), and are accessible for every succeeding session.
+To-do items you create will be stored locally, and are accessible for every succeeding session.
 If you want to update to a newer version of Pimado, simply replace the database (i.e., the *db.sqlite3* file) in the updated version with your current instance.

 ## Roadmap